 A person who is incarcerated is not able to receive disability benefits through the Social Security disability program.
 If you have been convicted of a crime that requires any jail time, your disability benefits will cease while you are in prison.
 Depending on the type of conviction, your benefits may resume when you are released or you may forfeit any future eligibility for disability benefits.

 It is illegal for a person to receive benefits through Social Security disability at the same time as he or she is receiving retirement benefits.
-If you are nearing retirement age, you may want to discuss your situation with a skilled Harrisburg Social Security lawyer who can help you make the transition from disability to retirement benefits smoothly.
+If you are nearing retirement age, you may want to discuss your situation with a skilled Social Security lawyer in Harrisburg who can help you make the transition from disability to retirement benefits smoothly.
 Check out our blog for more information on how the Social Security disability program works in Pennsylvania.
 If you have any specific questions, ask our online representative now.